TikhonJelvis/RL-book/book/chapter10/chapter10.md

 Although our TD Prediction algorithm is an Incremental Method, it did get fairly close to the Value Function of the data-implied MRP.
 So let us ignore the nuance that our TD Prediction algorithm didn't exactly match the Value Function of the data-implied MRP and instead focus on the fact that our MC Prediction algorithm and our TD Prediction algorithm drove towards two very different Value Functions.
 The MC Prediction algorithm learns a "fairly naive" Value Function - one that is based on the mean of the observed returns (for each state) in the given fixed finite data.
 The TD Prediction algorithm is learning something "deeper" - it is (implicitly) constructing an MRP based on the given fixed finite data (Equation \eqref{eq:mrp-mle}), and then (implicitly) calculating the Value Function of the constructed MRP.
 The mechanics of the TD Prediction algorithms don't actually construct the MRP and calculate the Value Function of the MRP - rather, the TD Prediction algorithm directly drives towards the Value Function of the data-implied MRP.
 However, the fact that it gets to this "more nuanced" Value Function means that it is (implictly) trying to infer a transitions structure from the given data, and hence, we say that it is learning something "deeper" than what MC is learning.
 This has practical implications.
 Firstly, this learning facet of TD means that it exploits any Markov property in the environment and so, TD algorithms are more efficient (learn faster than MC) in Markov environments.
 On the other hand, the naive nature of MC (not exploiting any Markov property in the environment) is advantageous (more effective than TD) in non-Markov environments.

-We encourage you to play with the above code (in the file [rl/chapter10/mc_td_experience_replay.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter10/mc_td_experience_replay.py)) by trying Experience Replay on larger input data sets.
-We also encourage you to code up Batch Method variants of MC and TD Prediction algorithms.
+We encourage you to try Experience Replay on larger input data sets, and to code up Batch Method variants of MC and TD prediction algorithms.
+As a starting point, the experience replay code for this chapter is in the file [rl/chapter10/mc_td_experience_replay.py](https://github.com/TikhonJelvis/RL-book/blob/master/rl/chapter10/mc_td_experience_replay.py).

 #### Bootstrapping and Experiencing